-- Head teacher, Class teacher, SENCO, SEND HLTA, SEN Support, Pastoral Support are available to meet and discuss issues, as appropriate to their roles in school. - The child's target will be reviewed 3 times a year, we will meet with parents to plan and to discuss how things are progressing at a review meeting. - We will hold meetings with outside professionals where and when appropriate - We hold information/transition meetings - We will share information about parent / carer support groups - We will provide information about funding, grants or charities which are accessible to parents of children with SEND - We will help parents with completing family information forms for children's EHCP's or provide interpreters to explain the process. - We share information about courses for parents which may benefit individual families. - The provision of information, resources and support services in community languages and accessible formats.
+- Head teacher, Class teacher, SENCO, SEND HLTA, SEN Support, Pastoral Support are available to meet and discuss issues, as appropriate to their roles in school. - The child's target will be reviewed 3 times a year, we will meet with parents to plan and to discuss how things are progressing at a review meeting.
+A letter confirming the meeting date will be sent home. - We will hold meetings with outside professionals where and when appropriate - We hold information/transition meetings - We will share information about parent / carer support groups - We will provide information about funding, grants or charities which are accessible to parents of children with SEND - We will help parents with completing family information forms for children's EHCP's or provide interpreters to explain the process.